 - Writing of scientific publications resulting in a PhD thesis.

-- Presentation of results at internal and external meetings and (international) conferences.
+- Presentation of results at internal and external meetings and national and international (in the future maybe digital?) conferences.

 - Possibility to follow courses and training throughout the project to obtain or increase relevant knowledge and skills.